blockchainsllc/in3-docs/docs/getting_started.md

         the format for sending the data to the client.
 Default is JSON, but using CBOR means using only 30-40% of the payload since it uses binary encoding.

     --autoConfig
-        if true, the config will be adjusted depending on the request.
+        if true, the configuration will be adjusted depending on the request.

     --retryWithoutProof
         if true, the request may be handled without proof in case of an error.
 (Use with care!)